sergeybok/BaseBot/README.md

 ### To start your bot

-From your directory or repo where you have the above demo_app.py file, you would start it with the following command:
+See `scripts/start_bots.sh` and `scripts/stop_bots.sh` since that may be simpler.
+From your directory or repo where you have the above demo_chatgpt.py file, you would start it with the following command:

 ```
-uvicorn demo_app:app --port 8000 --host 0.0.0.0
+uvicorn demo_chatgpt:app --port 8000 --host 0.0.0.0
 ```

 The uvicorn command expects FILENAME:APPLICATION_VARIABLE_NAME where the FILENAME is without extension and the variable name is the `app = BaseBot.start_app()` variable.
 See [FastAPI deployment guide for more details](https://fastapi.tiangolo.com/deployment/manually/).